 Elmo: Please, Congress, help Elmo’s friends find the music in them.
 I love you, Congress.

-I would like to ask that the next Supreme Court nominee pledge to try to eat the microphone, just so we have some reason to watch those useless confirmation hearings.
+I would like to ask that the next Supreme Court nominee try to eat the microphone, just so we have some reason to watch those useless confirmation hearings.